e-finance-frankfurt/server-user/user-manual/README.md

 #### 2.3.1&nbsp; CPU

 A typical Python program is single-threaded, that is, it uses only *half* of a single central processing unit (CPU) core.
-Consequently, chances are you may not even require multiple CPU cores.
+Consequently, chances are you may not even require multiple cores.
 In a data-driven setting, however, a multi-threaded Python program will significantly speed up your workflow.

 #### 2.3.2&nbsp; GPU